 “Was my first solo trip which turned out to be an amazing experience that allowed me to grow personally and emotionally.
 The program definitely gave me a different perspective on life.
 At the end of the day the program is what each individual makes of it, so for me, it was a perfect balance between my volunteer commitments (which I loved!) as well as having adequate time to explore a new country with my new friends.
 And lastly, there was no need for me to be anxious because the program was so well coordinated from the time I arrived to my departure.”
 Anneline Simmer, Childcare in Tanzania

 “My first solo international trip was through IVHQ and went better than I had ever expected.
 IVHQ helped me plan the things I was most concerned about prior to my departure (accommodation, transportation) and ensured I would be connected and supported while in the country.
 The local team went above and beyond my expectations in terms of friendliness and support, and truly made me feel so comfortable.
 I was most nervous about staying with a host family for the first time, but the local team set me up with a perfect match – a family I truly connected with and hope to stay in contact with.
 I am so glad I went through IVHQ.
 I learned so much on this trip and can’t wait for the next one!”
 Emma Hudson, Healthcare in Costa Rica

-How does IVHQ keep solo female travelers safe?
+How does IVHQ keep solo female travellers safe?